maxadamo/tiny_nas/README.md

 You can have a combination of them (some directories watched, other directories under cron)

 No ZFS.
-Tiny NAS is tiny, and it doesn't need a fancy filesystem nor complex volume management.
+Tiny NAS is tiny, and it doesn't need a fancy filesystem nor complex volume management (**stay tuned: I am working on a full fledged ZFS HA Nas**).
 It allows to use LVM through the options mentioned in `init.pp`.
 If you intend to use ZFS, disable LVM management, and add the ZFS volume yourself.